 Students may take a leave of absence for two consecutive semesters, up to one year, without needing to reapply to the institution.
 A Leave of Absence can only be taken if the student is not enrolled prior to the start date of the semester or drops his/her courses by the last day of the add/drop deadline.
-Students wishing to withdraw from their courses after the add/drop period must complete an Institutional Withdrawal Form.
 A Leave of Absence Form is not required for students choosing to not attend during a summer semester.
+If a Leave of Absence is granted, any outstanding student status or requirement placed on a student (such as SAP Warning, Academic Probation, Improvement Plans, Conditional Acceptance, etc.) will continue once the student enrolls in coursework again.